 Boosting your chances of becoming pregnant

 We know that if you’re struggling with infertility, you’ve probably read dozens of blogs about how to improve your chances of getting pregnant.
-However, it’s always useful to have a little reminder, whether you’re undergoing a fertility treatment or not.
+However, it’s always useful to have a little reminder, whether you’re undergoing fertility treatment or not.

 Additionally, what you eat is fundamental.
 Accordingly, you and your significant other should adopt a varied and balanced diet, all while keeping a healthy body weight.
 On top of that, you should exercise regularly, quit smoking (of course!), ensure that you get enough sleep and do your best to reduce stress.
 Fingers crossed!